luapower/luapower-all/tr.md

 ligated "fi" pairs.
 Some OpenType fonts contain cursor positions for such ligatures which are used in this case if available.

-Duplicate cursors are not pruned.
-For example, the first cursor of the glyph run of any segment is the same as the last cursor of the glyph run of the previous segment.
+Duplicate cursors are not pruned, and there are many of those.
+For example, the last cursor of the glyph run of any segment is the same as the first cursor of the glyph run of the next segment.
 Similarly in the case of lines with mixed LTR/RTL runs, there will be cursors pointing at the same offset in the logical text, but having different on-screen positions and direction of movement.
-It is left to the cursor navigation API to skip duplicate cursors according to various editing policies.
+Cursors are also duplicated for all the secondary codepoints of a grapheme.
+It is left to the cursor navigation API to skip duplicate cursors according to various options.

 ### Subtle points